arunbear/Mic/README.md

 ### has => HASHREF

-This declares attributes of the implementation, mapping the name of an attribute to a hash with the following keys:
+This declares attributes of the implementation, mapping the name of an attribute to a hash with keys described in the following sub sections.

+An attribute called "foo" can be accessed via it's object like this:

+    $obj->{__foo}

+i.e. the attribute name preceeded by two underscores.
+Objects created by Minion are hashes, and are locked down to allow only keys declared in the "has" (implementation or role level) or "requires" (class level) declarations.
+This is done to prevent accidents like mis-spelling an attribute name.

 #### default => SCALAR | CODEREF